codeplaysoftware/portDNN/README.md

 mandatory, everything else should be optional.
 The default build type is Release, though this can be overridden.

-The following example shows how to specify the ComputeCpp location, then build and run the tests.
+The following command shows how to compile SYCL-DNN.

 ```bash
 # Setup build environment